Hesperocyparis macrocarpa: Distribution

-Cultivation
+Cultivation and uses

+The tallest Monterey cypress on the Isle of Wight, planted in the early 1850s.

 Monterey cypress has been widely cultivated away from its native range, both elsewhere along the California coast, and in other areas with similar cool summer, mild winter oceanic climates.
 It was very early cultivated in the United Kingdom.
 In 1846 Karl Hartweg sent the Royal Horticultural Society seeds along with a report on his journeys in California.
 It is a popular private garden and public landscape tree in California.
 It is so widely planted in Golden Gate Park that the silhouette of the tree is sometimes printed as a symbol of the park.

 When planted in areas with hot summers, for example in interior California away from the coastal fog belt, Monterey cypress has proved highly susceptible to cypress canker, caused by the fungus Seiridium cardinale, and rarely survives more than a few years.
 This disease is not a problem where summers are cool.

 The foliage is slightly toxic to livestock and can cause miscarriages in cattle.
 Sawn logs are used by many craftspeople, some boat builders and small manufacturers, as a furniture structural material and a decorative wood because of its fine colours, though it must be preserved carefully to prevent the wood from splitting.
 It is also a fast, hot burning, albeit sparky (therefore not suited to open fires), firewood.